 The point is that it really just boiled down to decisions, then acting on those decisions.
 Once you have made a committed decision and you are willing to act and do whatever it takes to achieve it then that’s really all you need.
 As I am writing this and reading it back it sounds stupidly simple but it’s still probably some of the best advice I could give anyone.

-I hope this brief theory can help you like it has helped me but if you’d like a bit more “flesh on the bones” from my advice and concepts on changing lives, have a look at my book and Entrepreneurship program:
+I hope this brief theory can help you like it has helped me but if you’d like a bit more “flesh on the bones” from my advice and concepts on changing lives, please contact me: